 Postdoc.
 1985-89 Baylor College of Medicine, Houston, TX

-Wang W, Taylor RN, Bagchi IC, and Bagchi MK (2012) Regulation of human endometrial stromal proliferation and differentiation by C/EBPβ involves cyclin E-cdk2 and STAT3.
+Wang W, Taylor RN, Bagchi IC, Bagchi MK (2012) Regulation of human endometrial stromal proliferation and differentiation by C/EBPβ involves cyclin E-cdk2 and STAT3.
 Mol.
 Endocrinol.
-(In Press)
+26: 2016-2030.

 Das A, Li Q, Laws MJ, BagchI MK, Bagchi IC (2012) Estrogen-induced expression of Fos-related antigen 1 regulates uterine stromal differentiation and remodeling.
 J. Biol.
 Chem.
 287:19622-30.

-Nallasamy S, Li Q, Bagchi MK*, and Bagchi IC* (2012) Msx homeobox genes critically regulate embryo implantation by controlling paracrine signaling between uterine stroma and epithelium.
-PLoS Genetics 8:e1002500. *Joint corresponding author.
+Nallasamy S, Li Q, Bagchi MK*, Bagchi IC* (2012) Msx homeobox genes critically regulate embryo implantation by controlling paracrine signaling between uterine stroma and epithelium.
+PLOS Genet.
+8: e1002500. * Joint corresponding author.

-Ramathal CR, Wang W, Hunt E, Bagchi IC, and Bagchi MK (2011) The transcription factor C/EBPβ regulates the formation of a unique extracellular matrix that controls uterine differentiation and embryo implantation.
-J. Biol.
+Ramathal C, Wang W, Hunt E, Bagchi IC, and Bagchi MK (2011) The transcription factor C/EBPβ regulates the formation of a unique extracellular matrix that controls uterine differentiation and embryo implantation J. Biol.
 Chem.
 286:19860-19871.

-Das A, Mantena SR, Kannan A, Evans DB, Bagchi MK, Bagchi IC (2009) De novo synthesis of estrogen in pregnant uterus is critical for stromal decidualization and angiogenesis.
-Proc Natl Acad Sci.
-USA 106:12542-7.
+Das A, Mantena SR, Kannan A., Evans DB, Bagchi MK, Bagchi IC (2009) De Novo synthesis of estrogen in pregnant uterus is critical for stromal decidualization and angiogenesis.
+Proc Natl Acad Sci USA.
+106: 12542-12547.

-Laws MJ, Taylor RN, Sidell N, DeMayo FJ, Lydon JP, Gutstein DE, Bagchi MK, Bagchi IC (2008) Gap junction communication between uterine stromal cells plays a critical role in pregnancy-associated neovascularization and embryo survival.
+Laws MJ, Taylor RN, Sidell N, DeMayo FJ, Lydon JP, Gutstein DE, Bagchi MK, Bagchi IC (2008) Gap junction communication between uterine stromal cells is critical for pregnancy-associated neovascularization and embryo survival.
 Development 135:2659-68.

-Kim J, Sato M, Li Q, Lydon JP, Demayo FJ, Bagchi IC, Bagchi MK (2008) Peroxisome proliferator-activated receptor gamma is a target of progesterone regulation in the preovulatory follicles and controls ovulation in mice.
-Mol Cell Biol.
+Kim J, Sato M, Li Q, Lydon JP, DeMayo FJ, Bagchi IC, Bagchi MK (2008) Peroxisome proliferator-activated receptor amma is a target of progesterone regulation in the preovulatory follicles and controls ovulation in mice.
+Mol.
+Cell.
+Biol.
 28:1770-82.

-Li Q, Kannan A, Wang W, Demayo FJ, Taylor RN, Bagchi MK, Bagchi IC (2007) Bone morphogenetic protein 2 functions via a conserved signaling pathway involving Wnt4 to regulate uterine decidualization in the mouse and the human.
-J. Biol.
+Li Q, Kannan A, Wang W, DeMayo FJ, Taylor RN, Bagchi MK, Bagchi IC (2007) Bone morphogenetic protein 2 functions via a conserved signaling pathway involving Wnt4 to regulate uterine decidualization in the mouse and the human J. Biol.
 Chem.
-282:31725-32.
+282, 31725-31732.

 Mantena SR, Kannan A, Cheon YP, Li Q, Johnson PF, Bagchi IC, Bagchi MK (2006) C/EBPbeta is a critical mediator of steroid hormone-regulated cell proliferation and differentiation in the uterine epithelium and stroma.
 Proc Natl Acad Sci USA.
 103:1870-5.